certinia/df12-deployment-tools/README.md

 * **RunTests**
     * used to execute all unit tests and outputs the results to a file.
     * usage: ant RunTests
+* **RunSpecifiedTests**
+    * used to execute specified unit tests and outputs the results to a file.
+    * usage: ant "-Dtests=FIRSTTEST,SECONDTEST" RunSpecifiedTests
 * **generatePackage**
     * used to automatically generate the package.xml file based on all files in the stage folder (src).
     * usage: ant generatePackage